BdR76/CSVLint/docs/readme.md

 When a file is opened this auto-detection is also run once by default.

 When a file is opened the plug-in will:
-1) checks for a `schema.ini` file in same folder as data file
+1) check for a `schema.ini` file in same folder as data file
-2) checks if the `schema.ini` contains a section for the filename
+2) check if the `schema.ini` contains a section for the filename
 2) if no `schema.ini` or section found, then run "Refresh from data"

 Note; if "Refresh from data" cannot automatically detected any columns, then